Tektronix TDS694C 4x10 GS/s Digital Scope

 Prologix GPIB-Ethernet module

 Very fast and trouble-free; gives your GPIB stuff an IP address.
+It's especially useful with the HP spectrum analyzers and John Miles' KE5FX GPIB Toolkit.

 - Sparkfun boards